 Tibet is a paradise for wildlife, ranging from rare and endangered species. such as the Tibetan antelope and wild yak, to the world’s most recently discovered species of monkey, the white-cheeked macaque.

 The wildlife population in Tibet has risen significantly during the last two decades.
 The survey, conducted in the Qamdo Prefecture of eastern Tibet. said there had been a steady growth of fauna diversity.

 First identified in Medog county in 2012.
 It is the world’s most recently discovered monkey species.
 Little is known about its current status.

-In Mangkam County’s Honglashan Nature Reserve, the number of endangered Yunnan snub-nosed monkeys has increased to more than 700 from about 50 in the 1990s, according to researchers.
+In Mangkam County’s Gonglashan Nature Reserve. the number of endangered Yunnan snub-nosed monkeys has increased to more than 700 from about 50 in the 1990s, according to researchers.

-Tibetan authorities have been increasing efforts to stop poaching and illegal trading of wildlife.
+Tibetan local authorities have been increasing efforts to stop poaching and illegal trading of wildlife.